Interactive Simulations for Biophysical Chemistry with JSPlotly & GSPlotly

 Suggestion:

-1. QSAR (“Quantitative Structure-Activity Relationship”) results use multilinear adjustment analysis to identify the strength of predictor variables.
-Try a dataset with two variables (e.g., concentration, pH, compound A, B, etc.) on the internet.
+1. QSAR ("Quantitative Structure-Activity Relationship") results use multilinear adjustment analysis to identify the strength of predictor variables.
+Try a dataset on the internet that has 2 variables (e.g., concentration, pH, compound A, B, etc.).

 Suggestion: